-The term breast mass is preferred over lump for a palpably discrete area of any size.
-A breast mass may be discovered by patients incidentally or during breast self-examination or by the clinician during routine physical examination.
+The term breast mass (lump) may be discovered by patients incidentally or during breast self-examination or by the clinician during routine physical examination.

 Masses may be painless or painful and are sometimes accompanied by nipple discharge Nipple Discharge Nipple discharge is a common complaint in women who are not pregnant or breastfeeding, especially during the reproductive years.
 Nipple discharge is not necessarily abnormal, even among postmenopausal... read more or skin changes.

 All breast masses must be evaluated to exclude breast cancer Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more is the most feared cause, most (about 90%) breast masses are nonmalignant.
 The most common causes include

-Fibrocystic changes (previously, fibrocystic disease) is a catchall term that refers to mastalgia, breast cysts, and nondescript masses (usually in the upper outer part of the breast); these findings may occur in isolation or together.
+Fibrocystic changes (previously, fibrocystic disease) is a catchall term that refers to nonproliferative lesions, including breast cysts and nondescript masses (usually in the upper outer part of the breast); these findings may occur in isolation or together.
 Breasts have a nodular and dense texture and are frequently tender when palpated.
 The breasts may feel heavy and uncomfortable.
 Women may feel a burning pain in the breasts.
 Fibrocystic changes are the cause of the most commonly reported breast symptoms.
 Symptoms tend to subside after menopause.

-Repeated stimulation by estrogen and progesterone may contribute to fibrocystic changes, which are more common among women who had early menarche, who had their first live birth at age > 30, or who are nulliparous.
+Repeated stimulation by estrogen and progesterone may contribute to the development of fibrocystic changes, which are more common among women who had early menarche, who had their first live birth at age > 30, or who are nulliparous.
 Fibrocystic changes are not associated with increased risk of cancer.